 FOR IMMEDIATE RELEASE

-Contact: Frank Pellicone, Director Community Engagement
+Contact: Gwen Dayton, Communications and Advocacy Lead

-fpellicone@philabarfoundation.org
+gdayton@philabarfoundation.org

 Over $750,000 given by the Philadelphia Bar Foundation’s 2023 Grant Cycle

 PHILADELPHIA, PA: In time for its 60th anniversary celebration in 2024, The Philadelphia Bar Foundation broadened its scope of support for the legal aid community with an astounding $755,987 in unrestricted grants.
 In 2023, the organization received a substantial Cy Pres distribution to benefit nonprofit organizations dedicated to employee rights or employee advocacy and a generous anonymous grant targeted for specific nonprofits.
 These gifts allowed the Philadelphia Bar Foundation to increase its grant-giving capacity by almost 200 percent from 2022.